NERC-CEH/digital-objects-ontology/CEH-DCAT-AP.md

 ### How to interpret the tables

+#### Property column

+Contains the prefixed name of the property.
+In the case of an opaque name, the label is given in brackets.

 #### Range column

-Either identical to source or more strict, but never contradictory.
+Contains the accepted range of the property.
+The range is either identical to the range given in the source or more strict, but never contradictory.

 #### Cardinality column

+Contains the accepted cardinality of the property.

-0.. implies optional unless stated otherwise in Usage column
+- 0.. implies that usage of the property is optional unless stated otherwise in the Usage column

-1 or 1.. implies mandatory
+- 1 or 1.. implies that usage of the property is mandatory

 #### Usage column

-Any usage notes written in this column should be taken as supplementary to the definition and usage notes in the source specification.
+Contains any usage notes, which should be taken as supplementary to the definition and usage notes in the source specification.
 If contradictory, use those given here.

 #### Reuse column

-To understand relationship with DCAT 3
+Contains one or two letter codes to understand the relationship between the property and DCAT 3.

 - A: reused as defined and expressed in DCAT 3
-- E: reused with additional usage notes or additional restrictions compared to DCAT 3
+- E: reused with additional usage notes or additional restrictions compared to DCAT 3 (including a change in cardinality)
 - N: in DCAT 3 but not in CEH-DCAT-AP
 - P: CEH-DCAT-AP profile specific extension (i.e. a term not mentioned in DCAT 3), can be used in combination with A or E